Monday project management software is yet another project management tool in a very crowded project management software space.

 It also takes a long time for the dashboard to load since a lot of data needs to be transferred from Monday’s servers to your device.

 The Monday project management app implements email notifications to let you know when things happen in your project, like when a task is assigned to you, or when a task is completed.

-Since Monday has not implemented an adequate notification management regime, at times the number of email notifications you get could be overwhelming.
+Since the Monday Project management app has not implemented an adequate notification management regime, at times the number of email notifications you get could be overwhelming.

-Monday enables teams to communicate via comments and forms.
+Monday project management software enables teams to communicate via comments and forms.
 The user can leave comments on tasks and on design documents.

 But unlike other project management apps, it does not have internal chat.
-This creates a problem organizing all project’s conversation in a place.
+This creates a problem organizing all project’s conversations in a place.

 It also makes it much harder than the other project management apps to find the conversation you are looking for.

-Monday provides ample templates for a variety of different job functions and industries.
+Monday project management app provides ample templates for a variety of different job functions and industries.